 Remote Work Cybersecurity: 11 Policies Every Canadian Business Needs

-Hybrid work is the default operating model for Canadian SMBs.
-Pandemic-era patches are not the model that fits it.
-Remote teams run on home Wi-Fi, personal devices, and SaaS tenants the office firewall never sees, which is why a documented hybrid work security policy and Zero Trust control stack are the first things auditors and cyber insurers check.
+Hybrid work is the default operating model for Canadian SMBs, and the 2020 playbook no longer fits it.
+Remote teams run on home Wi-Fi, unmanaged hardware and SaaS tenants the office firewall never sees.
+A documented remote work security policy is now the first thing auditors and cyber insurers ask for.

 Written by Mike Pearlstein, CISSP, CEO of Fusion Computing Limited.
 Helping Canadian businesses build and manage secure IT infrastructure since 2012 across Toronto, Hamilton, and Metro Vancouver.